We have a strict honest reviews policy. To fund our research and testing, this post contains affiliate ad links.

 Adding a logo to your Shopify store

-This will open some settings on the right hand side of the screen where you can upload your logo file.
+This will open some settings where you can upload your logo file.

 Customizing typefaces and colors

 To customize typefaces and colors, you go to Online Store > Themes > Customize and click the ‘Theme Settings’ link in the bottom left hand corner of the screen.

 Then, click on the colors and typography options to change colors and fonts respectively (these will appear on the right hand side of the screen).

 Editing these elements is very straightforward — you click on what you want to change and are given the controls to do so.

 Here are a few things worth bearing in mind when selecting colors and fonts:

 - Do your research into how colors and typefaces work together — or better yet, involve a graphic designer in the process.
 A designer will be able to give you a clear steer on good font and color pairings, save you time and help you get a more professional result.